-WASHINGTON, D.C. – The U.S. Green Building Council (USGBC), developers of the LEED green building rating system, has announced the 2023 cohort of 13 cities selected to participate in its LEED for Cities Local Government Leadership Program.
+WASHINGTON, D.C. – The U.S. Green Building Council (USGBC), developers of the LEED (Leadership in Energy and Environmental Design) green building rating system, has announced the 2023 cohort of 13 cities selected to participate in its LEED for Cities Local Government Leadership Program.
 The program aims to help local governments set goals, collect data, and validate performance through LEED for Cities certification.

 “The 13 cities selected for this year’s LEED for Cities cohort are joining dozens of other communities across the U.S. that are setting and tracking goals towards better sustainability, resilience, and quality of life,” said Peter Templeton, president and CEO, USGBC.
 “City and county governments understand the climate challenges their communities face and are using the LEED for Cities framework to ensure measurable progress is made in addressing them.”

 “Buildings and communities have the ability to regenerate and sustain the health and vitality of those who inhabit them,” said Alex Liftman, Global Environmental Executive at Bank of America.
 “USGBC is at the forefront of driving the development of green buildings and spaces, and through our long-standing partnership we have seen the creation of more prosperous, resilient, and equitable communities.
 We are looking forward to seeing these 13 cities’ hard-work and action result in LEED for Cities certification.”